ttttonyhe/snapaper/README.md

 <br/>

 ## Copyrights
-All Contents & names of this website are assets of owner, protected by law and powered by GCE Guide (http://www.gceguide.com)
+All Contents & names of this website are assets of owner, protected by law.

 <br/>

 ## Technical details
-This website (https://www.snapaper.com) does not have a database, all content data comes from GCE Guide (http://www.gceguide.com).
-All requests are obtained from the GCE Guide (http://www.gceguide.com) website, all the content has not been changed or downloaded.
-This website is based on the GCE Guide (http://www.gceguide.com) to provide a convenient download extension.
-This is 100% a non-profit website.
+This website (https://www.snapaper.com) does not have a database, all content data comes from the Internet.
+All requests are obtained from other websites, all the content has not been changed or downloaded.
+This website is 100% a non-profit project aiming to provide a convenient download extension for students.

 <br/>